Business risks

 Risks related to materials procurement and logistics

-Description of the risk Yaskawa Group procures raw materials such as steel materials and various parts from a number of suppliers, but it may not be able to obtain necessary quantities continuously due to surging procurement prices or increasing demand in the industry.
+Description of the risk Yaskawa Group procures raw materials such as steel materials and various parts from a number of suppliers globally, and supplies products globally.
+However, it may not be able to obtain and supply necessary quantities continuously due to surging procurement prices, increasing demand in the industry, and changes in international relations, such as the situation between the United States and China, Russia and Ukraine.
 Furthermore, due to natural disasters, expansion of infectious diseases, accidents, and worsening business conditions, it may be difficult for suppliers to provide Yaskawa Group with parts and raw materials in a stable manner.

 Measures